sgqrpromax/.github/profile/README.md

 ## ✨ Features

-1. 😌 **Pre-onboarded Users**: Users can scan existing SGQR Codes and make payments in cryptocurrency ➡️ Made possible by scripts created by us that uploads all the Merchant UEN onto the XRPL Blockchain,
+1. 😌 **Pre-onboarded Users**: Users can scan existing SGQR Codes and make payments in cryptocurrency <br/> ➡️ Made possible by scripts created by us that upload all the Merchant UEN onto the XRPL Blockchain.

 2. 🏘️ **Ease of Use**: Anyone owning a mobile phone with a camera, data connectivity, and an EVM Wallet will be able to make payments.